ABUCKY0/83280X-High-Stakes/README.md

 The main goals for the programming side of the robot is the following:

-> As a side note, in the context of the current writing, defense is when a robot is in the scoring area of a game.
-This definition will be updated once the game reveal is updated, but is currently being written with Over Under in mind.
-> Defense: When a robot is on the side with their team's match load zone color and the opposing team's goal. aka, when a given team is in the opponents offsensive zone (i.e. Over Under blue team robot on the blue team's match load zone side/red team's goal side)
-> Offense: When you are on the side with your team's goal.
-Opposite of Defense.

 - [ ] Support for Pure Pursuit through LemLib
 - [ ] 2x Defensive Autonomouses
   - [ ] Main Autonomous